Keystone Tutors Blog

 The National Admissions Test for Law, or LNAT, can seem like a formidable hurdle for many students applying to read law at university; this is particularly the case when one considers the historically low average scores (usually around 50%) and the fact that many students do not know what to expect.

 The Thinking Skills Assessment (TSA) is a form of assessment used to measure aptitude in critical thinking and problem solving.
 The TSA can be a requirement for gaining entry to top universities (including Oxford, Cambridge and UCL), as well as a handful of independent schools, who produce their own modified version of the exam (sometimes called a Critical Thinking test) for 16+.
-These exams test a variety of skills, which help prepare you for higher learning.

 This guide is for anyone applying to sit Classics or any combination involving Classics at the University of Oxford.
 In the sections below you can find out if you need to sit the test and how you go about doing that.
 There is also some advice on how best to prepare for the test and how important the test will be to your application to study at Oxford.